sermon: The Plan of Salvation in Genesis 3:15

 So you have beginning, middle, end.
 You have conflict, you have a main character, you have an antagonist.
 All the elements of a story are there.
 One verse tells the whole story and it is an amazing construct that God did here.

-So we are going to get into these eight details of the plan of salvation.
+We are going to get into these eight details of the plan of salvation.
 But I did not put these in any particular order as how they appear in Genesis 3:15.
 I am just going to bring out these details one by one because they all go together and I think we can get a lot out of this.

 The redeemer and the restorer of humanity is the Seed, the One that is called ‘He’ here.